 Since wrapping up Harry Potter, Radcliffe has only made good choices.
-He’s appeared on Broadway both in a play and a musical; he starred in a Hammer-pedigree ghost story with The Woman in Black; and now he’s making an off-beat Canadian film.
-These are all smart projects for an actor with an eye on prolonging his career.
-The trouble is that his lack of formal training always manages to shine through.
+He’s appeared on Broadway both in a play and a musical; he starred in a Hammer-pedigree ghost story with The Woman in Black; and now he’s making an off-beat independent Canadian film.
+These are all smart projects for an actor with an eye on prolonging his career but his lack of formal training always manages to shine through.
 He garbles his densely-written dialogue and his reactions lack subtlety in a big way.
 We just can’t see beyond Radcliffe’s ‘acting’, something that’s pretty deadly for the leading man of any film.

 But despite our reservations, What If is the kind of earnest romantic comedy we rarely get to see these days.
 It doesn’t break the mould in anyway, but it’s also refreshingly short on the irony that defines most modern comedies.
 It’s a solid date night film.

 ‘What If’ is in cinemas Wednesday 20 August